-The Ultimate Guide to Hire a Nanny is an expanded resource (18 chapters).
+The Ultimate Guide to Hire a Nanny is an expanded resource with 18 chapters dedicated to the hiring process and managing a nanny.
 The Ultimate Guide to Hire a Nanny provides additional job descriptions, recommendations on what type of nanny is best for your family, how to select candidates, lists of example interview questions, provides two different tools to use for candidate assessment and more.
 If you are not working with an agency, the Ultimate Guide to Hire a Nanny is a valuable resource.

 1. Define the job